darrensmith223/SP-Calendar-Invite/README.md

 # Sending Calendar Invites with SparkPost

 SparkPost supports a wide range of different message types, from marketing and bulk mailings, to transactional or trigger-based messages - even time sensitive messages such as those used for two factor authentication.
 But how do you send a calendar invitation?
-The trick is to send an email message with the invitation as a specially formatted attachment, called an iCalendar file, and this can be easily accomplished by using SparkPost.
+The trick is to send the invitation as an email message where the invitation is a specially formatted attachment, called an [iCalendar file](https://en.wikipedia.org/wiki/ICalendar).

+The following project aims to serve two purposes:
-The following document is a guide for how to send a calendar invite through SparkPost using the Transmissions API.
+1. A guide for how to successfully send a calendar invitation through SparkPost using the [Transmissions API](https://developers.sparkpost.com/api/transmissions/).
+2. A Python application that will accept the invitation details and recipient information, construct the calendar event, and send the invite to the attendee.

 ## Steps
 The steps for sending a calendar invite through SparkPost are: